busoc/propsect/README.md

   * **increments** (list of string): list of increment(s) during which the increment take place.
   * **archive** (string): a pattern that will describe the final location of a data file and its related metadata into the archive.
 See below for the syntax of the pattern.
   * **extensions** (list of string): list of file extensions that a command will look for in order to accept or reject the file.
 If a file has an extension that does not appears in the list, a command can discard the file and not process it.
 If the list is empty, all the files will be accepted.
   * **timefunc** (string): the name of function that will be used by the commands to extract the acqtime/modtime of a data file.
 See below for a list of supported values.
+If the timefunc function is not set, it will be the responsability of the commands (when they can) to guess the best acquisition and modification time.
   * **mimetype**: a list of mimetype that are acceptable for a specific kind of file
     * **extensions** (list of string): list of accepted extensions
     * **mime** (string): mime type that describes the file format of the products in a given location